hiiamboris/red-spaces-gitlab-mirror/vids.md

 | `button` | bordered clickable area | [button](reference.md#button) | string! or image! as data | block! as command | |
 | `timer` | invisible zero-sized time events receiver | [timer](reference.md#timer) | integer!, float! or time! as rate,<br>block! as on-time actor body | |
 | `<->` aka `stretch` | invisible elastic filler space | [stretch](reference.md#stretch) | | |

+All [supported space *templates*](reference.md) can be used in VID/S, but without auto-facet magic, flags, or user-friendly default settings.

 [comment]: # (maybe button should support sigil as label does!)